Niranjan-GopaL/VR_Project1_Niranjan-GopaL_IMT2022543/README.md

 - Setting up the environment presented difficulties due to conflicting dependencies or outdated versions.
 - Pip Vs Conda: Tensorflow officially only releases on PyPi channels and does not support conda; meanwhile Ubuntu 24.04 had strange policies regarding system-wide python installation and suggested usage of conda.

+## Important Advanced things that we are trying

+- GPU enabled training of scikit learn models ( according to 2025 Google's latest Colab ; Cuda introduced new )
+- ABBANet ( the author of MSFD dataset provided a model that out-performs every other model )
+- Google drive link of all the train model to run inference on.